Thursday, July 2, 2026

 Calgary

 We had always wanted to see the Canadian Rockies, Banff, and Lake Louise, but had never had the time.
-For the July 4th weekend, I checked to see whether flights from San Francisco to Calgary were available at a reasonable price (and they were).
-With Inna's help and ChatGPT's, we came up with a detailed plan to see as much as we could in 6-7 days.
+For the July 4th weekend, I checked to see whether flights from San Francisco to Calgary were available at a reasonable price (and luckily, they were).
+With Inna's and ChatGPT's help, we came up with a detailed plan to see as much as we could in 6-7 days.

 I had ordered a Nikon P1100 SuperZoom (to prepare for wildlife encounters) and the GoPro Hero 13 Black for recording canoeing & kayaking.
 Since we were flying out of San Francisco International Airport, I had also pre-booked an UberX (booking two days in advance turned out to be cheaper) for a 06:00 pickup, as our United Airlines flight #2830 departed at 08:40 on a short 3-hour flight to Calgary aboard a Boeing 737.

 Our UA #2830 departed on time, and we landed in Calgary at 12:15 (+1 hour time difference from San Francisco).
-We had to spend about 20-minutes to go through Canadian passport control, and then we decided to stop by for lunch at the airport, to avoid wasting time somewhere else.
+We had to spend about 20 minutes going through Canadian passport control, so we decided to stop by the airport for lunch to avoid wasting time elsewhere.

-We decided to eat at Yakima Social Kitchen & Bar in the Marriott Hotel, as it had many positive reviews.
+We decided to eat at Yakima Social Kitchen & Bar at the Marriott Hotel because it had many positive reviews.
 After sitting down, we ordered the following from the lunch menu:

 • Boris: Ahi Tuna Poke